andrlik/django-quotes/docs/quickstart.md

 # Quickstart

-Django-Quotes uses [markovify](https://github.com/jsvine/markovify) in conjunction with natural language processing functions form [spacy](https://spacy.io) so installation and configuration requires some additional steps.
+Django-Quotes uses [markovify](https://github.com/jsvine/markovify) in conjunction with natural language processing functions from [spacy](https://spacy.io) so installation and configuration requires some additional steps.

 ## Installation